loic425/pole-position-on-the-grid/pages/05_practice2_better_grid.md

               - consistency with Symfony DX for services to be autowirable callables
               - no need to implement an interface anymore
 * flexibility : you can still use buildGrid (it works behind the scenes without interface)
-* custom build method => - Multiple grids def in one class
+* custom build method =>
                          - Reusable logic (traits/base)
                          - Decorators/extensions
+                         - multiples? in theory but not too sure
 #[AsGrid('app_admin_user')]
 #[AsGrid('app_admin_customer', buildMethod: 'buildCustomerGrid')]
 final class UserGrids